TheNMD/game-project/README.md

 9. Connect your phone to Unity via Droid Cam
 10. Enter your Vuforia key in ARCamera -> Open Vuforia Engine Configuration -> App License Key.
 11. Click the Play button.

+# For demo video
+You can find the gameplay demo videos in final/demo